1,000+ Opportunities

 Now I’m just waiting for someone to come and install the batteries for me.
 Again, thank you so very much! ” " * " indicates required fields Report fraud, waste or abuse Or call our hotline at 866-730-0038 .

-Based on current listing details, eligibility includes: Residents of North Carolina, Virginia, or Washington D.C. with permanent disabilities and demonstrated financial need who have exhausted all other funding sources.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Residents of North Carolina, Virginia, or Washington D.C. with permanent disabilities and demonstrated financial need who have exhausted all other funding sources (insurance, other agencies).
+Confirm the full requirements in the official notice before applying.